oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Proposal notes:**

-* You can assume that learners will not get stuck on multiple-choice questions (mainly because there are a very limited number of possible answers).
+* You can assume that learners won't get stuck on multiple-choice questions (mainly because there are a very limited number of possible answers).
 * Your proposal should be clear about what triggers you are using to detect “stuck”-ness, and why.
 For example, you might write something like:
     * If the learner makes 3 incorrect responses, or has been on the question for 2.5 minutes, whichever is earlier: then, nudge them to look at the concept card.
-    * Once the learner has actually looked at the concept card: if they then make 3 more incorrect responses that are _different_ from each other, or have been on the question for 2.5 more minutes, whichever is earlier: then, take them to the dest_if_really_stuck state if it exists, otherwise proactively offer the next hint if it exists, otherwise do nothing.
+    * Once the learner has actually looked at the concept card: if they then make 3 more incorrect responses that are _different_ from each other, or have been on the question for 2.5 more minutes, whichever is earlier: then, take them to the `dest_if_really_stuck` state if it exists, otherwise proactively offer the next hint if it exists, otherwise do nothing.
    (The above is just an example, but illustrates the specificity that would be needed.
 Additionally, you should justify the decision you make about how this system should ideally behave.)
 * In your technical design, we would advise making the constants – such as 3 and 2.5 – easily parameterizable, so that they can be tweaked in the future.
 * You may have other ideas about how to improve the core learning experience on Oppia.
 These are welcome – feel free to include these in your proposal when fleshing out the product design section!
 In particular, there may be some potential in this project to teach learners metacognitive skills for how to deal with “being stuck”.
 There is a lot of research on this topic that can be found on the Internet.
 Proposals which demonstrate an understanding of this, and address this in a holistic way, will be viewed more favourably.